South Shields fundraiser the Big Pink Dress left 'humbled' after being put forward for Pride of Britain Award

 Well-known North East figures have also backed Colin to win the award, with the likes of presenter Alfie Joey taking to Twitter to pledge his support.

-“Keep them coming, he’s raising so much!”
+Alfie said: “Keep them coming, he’s raising so much!”

 The Pride of Britain research team say they will consider every nomination before drawing up a shortlist from which judges will select winners.